google/crubit/docs/bindings/reference/pointers_and_references.md

 Examples of C++ features that may mutate a value that Rust holds a reference to:

-*   Using copy assignment operator of C++ value that Rust has a reference to.
+*   Using copy or move assignment operator of C++ value that Rust has a reference to.
 *   Mutating public fields of a C++ struct that Rust has a reference to.